 Learn more about this exciting new platform, where Reform congregational leaders connect with colleagues and peers who have similar concerns, interests and responsibilities.

 All congregational leaders are looking for the magic formula to success, the one that will ensure that their members are happy, engaged, and Jewishly fulfilled, and that their budgets are balanced.
-Though there’s no one-size-fits-all solution, there are a few tried-and-true organizational approaches to strengthening congregational life – and we at the Union for Reform Judaism are happy to share what we’ve learned by working with you.
+Though there’s no one-size-fits-all solution, there are a few tried-and-true organizational approaches to strengthening congregational life - and we at the Union for Reform Judaism are happy to share what we’ve learned by working with you through Communities of Practice, Leadership Institute programs, and other engagement opportunities.

 Figuring out how to apply a best principle in your congregation will require you to try out a few different approaches to find a practice that works for you.
 For example, in the case of bringing the sacred to board meetings, you may try four different approaches in four different meetings and then discuss with the board which worked best.
 In an environment with unknown solutions and rapidly changing requirements, encouraging a culture of experimentation is critical to congregational success.

 When experimenting, involve participants in the process.
-A recently developed discipline called “design thinking” provides tools for incorporating the needs of participants into the design process (read more here and here).
-Co-creation in program areas such as social events, social action initiatives, education, and worship leads to greater ownership on the part of participants – which leads to greater involvement and a greater likelihood of achieving your mission.
+A discipline called “design thinking” is being applied to Jewish life and provides tools for incorporating the needs of participants into the design process.
+Co-creation in program areas such as social events, social action initiatives, education, and worship leads to greater ownership on the part of participants—which leads to greater involvement and a greater likelihood of achieving your mission.